-For Wong Kar-wai’s “2046" a further four months of editorial cogitating has produced less markedly different results.
-Four minutes <I>longer </I>than the Cannes version, with some extra material and a reworked music track, “2046” redux is only a slightly different movie -- and with most of the same strengths and weaknesses.
+As Vincent Gallo would no doubt attest with “The Brown Bunny,” second thoughts after rushing to meet a Cannes deadline can yield immensely positive results.
+However, for Wong Kar-wai’s “2046” — already in production for four years prior to its last-minute preem at Cannes on May 20 — a further four months of editorial cogitating has produced less markedly different results.
+Four minutes longer than the Cannes version, with some extra material and a reworked music track, “2046” redux is only a slightly different movie — and with most of the same strengths and weaknesses.

 Crucially, the superbly played half-hour section describing the affair between writer-gigolo Chow Mo-wan (Tony Leung Chiu-wai) and Mainland goodtime gal Bai Ling (Zhang Ziyi) remains intact, with this relationship still forming the emotional core of the movie and returning for a powerful punch near the end.
 Though only fifth-billed, young thesp Zhang is still the femme standout amid a star-laden cast.

 Main structural change is the reordering of some of the material centered on Chow’s relationship with the hotel owner’s elder daughter, played by Faye Wong, in an apparent attempt to make her character the main female role.
 (For example, a scene of Faye Wong making love, observed by a peeping Tom, now comes much earlier in the pic, prior to Bai Ling’s appearance.)